JacobPfau/Distribution-Matching-Eval/README.md

 ## Description

 This is an LM evaluation testing for unintended side-effects of RL fine-tuning.
 We do so by comparing (A) how well a base LM's outputs match an in-context specified distribution, to (B) how well the fine-tuned version matches the distribution.
 The distribution in question consists of (difficulty,question) pairs of MATH problems.
 We evalute whether the fine-tuned model gives itself easier or harder questions compared to the base distribution.
-This may occur, for instance, if via dialogue RL the model learns a general strategy to steer conversations in directions 'easier' for the model to achieve high reward.
-Such behavior amounts to deceptive specification gaming in the sense that such a strategy involves systematically deviating from in-context instructions when catching such deviation is unlikely.
+This may occur if, for instance, dialogue RL teaches the model to steer conversations in directions 'easier' for the model to achieve high reward (many other reasons are possible).
+Such behavior amounts to deceptive specification gaming i.e. LM systematically deviates from in-context instructions when probability of penalizing such deviation is low.

 ## Background